-In October 2016, we entered into the Collaboration Agreement with Regeneron for the development and commercialization of products using the Company's sustained-release hydrogel in combination with Regeneron's large molecule VEGF-targeting compounds to address conditions of the eye.
+In October 2016, we entered into the Collaboration Agreement with Regeneron) for the development and commercialization of products containing the Company's sustained-release hydrogel depot in combination with Regeneron's large molecule VEGF-targeting compounds to address conditions of the eye.

 Under the terms of the Collaboration Agreement, we and Regeneron have agreed to conduct a joint research program with the aim of developing an extended-delivery formulation of aflibercept that is suitable for advancement into clinical development.
 We have granted Regeneron the Option to enter into an exclusive, worldwide license, with the right to sublicense, under our intellectual property to develop and commercialize the Licensed Products.
 The Option is exclusive until 12 months after Regeneron has received a product candidate in accordance with a collaboration plan and non-exclusive for an additional six months following the end of the exclusive period.
 The field of this license is limited to Licensed Products delivered by local administration to or around the eye for diagnostic, therapeutic or prophylactic purposes relating to ophthalmic diseases or conditions.
 The Collaboration Agreement does not cover the development of any products that deliver small molecule drugs, including TKIs, or deliver large molecule drugs other than those that target certain specified VEGF proteins or their receptors.
-Under the terms of the Collaboration Agreement, Regeneron is responsible for funding an initial preclinical tolerability study, which it initiated in early 2018.

-If the Option is exercised, Regeneron is to use commercially reasonable efforts to conduct further preclinical development and an initial clinical trial under a collaboration plan.
+Following the exercise of the Option, Regeneron is to use commercially reasonable efforts to conduct further preclinical development and an initial clinical trial under a collaboration plan.
 We are obligated to reimburse Regeneron for certain development costs incurred by Regeneron under the collaboration plan during the period through the completion of the initial clinical trial, subject to a cap of \$25 million, which cap may be increased by up to \$5 million under certain circumstances.
 We are also responsible for paying our own costs associated with the activities conducted by us under the collaboration plan.
 If Regeneron elects to proceed with further development following the completion of the collaboration plan, it will be solely responsible for conducting and funding, and is to use commercially reasonable efforts with respect to, further development and commercialization of product candidates.